laravel/docs/database-testing.md

         }
     }

-As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and define a `model` property and `definition` method.
+As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and `definition` method.
 The `definition` method returns the default set of attribute values that should be applied when creating a model using the factory.
+By default, factories guess the model class which you can override by defining a `model` property on the factory class.

+    use App\Models\User;

+    /**
+     * The name of the factory's corresponding model.
+     *
+     * @var string
+     */
+    protected $model = User::class;

 Via the `faker` property, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.